 In the course of conducting our business operations, we are exposed to a variety of risks, some of which are inherent in the financial services industry and others of which are more specific to our own business.
 The following discussion summarizes some of the more important risk factors that we face.
-This discussion is not exhaustive and there may be other risk factors we face that are not described below.
-These risk factors, if realized, could negatively or positively affect our business, financial condition and future results of operations and, among other things, could result in our inability to pay principal and interest on Farm Credit System (the System or Systemwide) Debt Securities on a timely basis.
+This discussion is not exhaustive and there are other risk factors we face that are not described below.
+These risk factors, if realized, could negatively or positively affect our business, financial condition and future results of operations.